 It's the last day of Choctoberfest and my last chocolate recipe of the week.
 This Chocolate Honey Walnut Baked Brie is a little different than my sweet chocolate recipes, this one's uses a savory chocolate that pairs perfectly with the brie.
 And yes, there are savory chocolates!
 Who knew?

-This savory chocolate was a new one for me as I hadn’t really seen chocolates like those offered by Forte Chocolates on the market.
+This savory chocolate was a new one for me as I hadn't really seen chocolates like those offered by Forte Chocolates on the market.
 And, after trying a few of their flavors, branded under the Gusto line, I will definitely be using them again.
-Let me tell you, these chocolates may be unusual but they’re totally delicious.
+Let me tell you, these chocolates may be unusual but they're totally delicious.
 You can choose from a broad range of flavors, everything from Fireweed Honey in Dark Chocolate, to Sea Salt & Rosemary White Chocolate to Dark Chocolate and Orange Essence.
 They also offer the standard dark, semi-sweet and milk chocolates to bake up your favorite recipes.
-And now is a great time to try Forte Chocolates with a Buy 3 Get 1 Free coupon you can find here.

 Celebrate Life Through Chocolate with Chocolate Honey Walnut Baked Brie